ACM40960/project-shivsucd/README.md

      <img src="Prediction of Breast Cancer Incidence- Shivani-23200782/images/styled_table.png" alt="Styled Table of all metrics">
    </p>

+## Conclusion and Future Work
+This project demonstrates the potential of machine learning and deep learning models in accurately predicting breast cancer.
+The DenseNet-based CNN achieved a commendable training accuracy of 96.4% on the BreaKHis dataset, and the Random Forest model emerged as the best-performing model on the Wisconsin dataset with an accuracy of 96.49%.
+These results highlight the efficacy of advanced algorithms in distinguishing between benign and malignant cases, providing valuable support in medical diagnosis.

+However, the variability in model performance across different datasets emphasizes the importance of dataset-specific model selection and further model refinement for clinical applications.

+Future work could focus on integrating more diverse datasets and exploring ensemble methods to enhance model robustness and generalization.

 ## Contributing

 Contributions are welcome!
 If you have ideas for improving this project or want to add more models or datasets, feel free to submit a pull request or open an issue.